-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I also thank you for requesting further clarification on that matter.

-Now, with respect to our departmental capacity, the workers handling these issues are shorthanded, and due to this lack of capacity, it affects this.
-Nonetheless, what you have identified is something we are looking to improve upon, and how best to enact changes to ensure a smoother operational process.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for your question.
+With respect to our departmental capacity, there are vacant positions that deal with these issues and because of the lack of capacity, this is being affected.
+However, you have identified something that we are looking to improve upon and how best to enact changes to ensure a smoother operational process.

-With regards to the areas that we can improve, we have conducted research into the details to have a more efficient process as there are indeed bottlenecks causing this slow pace of moving this forward, and further, another aspect that becomes problematic and which I mentioned earlier, is related to cases where multiple parties are involved in the adoption process.
+With regard to the areas that we can improve on, we have considered the details in order to have a more efficient process, as there is, indeed, a backlog causing this slow pace of moving this forward.
+Also, another aspect that becomes problematic, as I mentioned earlier, relates to cases where there are multiple parties involved in the adoption process.

-This requirement to involve other departments or agencies, if they too can look to speed up their review processes, it would enable us to speed up the entire process.
-Nonetheless, this multiple party approval process slows things down.
+When there is a requirement for the involvement of other departments or agencies, if they, too, would look to speed up their review processes, it would enable us to speed up the entire process.
+Nonetheless, having this multiple-party approval process slows things down.
 Thank you, Mr. Speaker.